 Should the SfEP encourage companies to feed back on poor freelance work – not necessarily to cast blame but to inform the Society of typical problems?

 - The problem could be a one-off – don't condemn too quickly.
 One-to-one feedback is a helpful first step.

 - Be wary – this could become time-consuming and unpleasant for all concerned.
-In reality, the client wouldn't use that freelance again rather than make a complaint.
+In reality, the client wouldn't use that freelancer again rather than make a complaint.

-If a freelance spends less time than expected on a job, is it dishonest or good business practice to invoice for the full amount?
+If a freelancer spends less time than expected on a job, is it dishonest or good business practice to invoice for the full amount?

 - 'We don't pay them enough anyway, so if they've done a good job quickly, that's fine.'
 [Hooray!]

 - It's important to build a trusting relationship on both sides – don't let this sour it.

 - But if you're going to go over budget, let the client know – explain and negotiate.
 The client might pay more, but it's essential to have that dialogue.